 The ten hours of supervised teaching mustbe under the direction of a qualified practicum supervisor and/or sponsor teacher to ensure proper assessment and constructive feedback to the trainee provide assessment and feedback orally and in writing to the trainee be conducted in adult settings (a minimum of 80% of students must be 18 years of age or older) with classrooms of five or more ESL/EFL students cover a range of lesson types (see handbook for more information)

 A practicum supervisor must hold TESL Canada Level 1 or equivalent.
-(See page 5 of the TESL Canada standards for a full explanation.
+(Click here for an explanation of TESL Canada standards.

 Please have your potential practicum supervisor fill in a credentials form (included in practicum handbook) and submit it to Acadia along with a resume at least three weeks before you start your practicum.
 This will enable Acadia to ensure that your supervisor meets the minimum requirements.